IzAKuLuS/Mercedes-Benz-W212-Instrument-Cluster-Reverse-Engineering-for-Sim-Racing-Applications/README.md

 <h3 align="left">What remains uncertain</h3>

-The current results are **functionally confirmed on this bench cluster**, but several production details remain unknown:
+The current results are **functionally confirmed on my personal testing setup**, but several production details remain unknown:

 - It has not been proven that `0x001` is the exact message normally sent by the W212 electronic ignition switch.
 - The exact original meanings of `04`, `C2`, `CC`, `CF`, and `07` have not been confirmed from an authentic vehicle recording.